These Were The Most Standout Trends From London Fashion Week

 AdvertisementADVERTISEMENT

-While London’s most established designers like Simone Rocha always deliver a standout show (this season saw Alexa Chung, Bel Powley, Fiona Shaw, and Andrea Riseborough walking the runway!), the city’s NewGen (emerging fashion talent) designers were not be missed, either.
-Following this year’s LVMH Prize nominations, Sinead O’Dwyer once again enlisted the most inclusive lineup of models seen all season while Tolu Coker brought attendees inside the brand’s atelier using an immersive studio presentation format in lieu of a runway show.
+While London’s most established designers like Simone Rocha always deliver a standout show (this season saw Alexa Chung, Bel Powley, Fiona Shaw, and Andrea Riseborough walking the catwalk!), the city’s NewGen (emerging fashion talent) designers were not be missed, either.
+Following this year’s LVMH Prize nominations, Sinead O’Dwyer once again enlisted the most inclusive lineup of models seen all season while Tolu Coker brought attendees inside the brand’s atelier using an immersive studio presentation format in lieu of a catwalk.

-With over 50 runway shows and presentations on the official British Fashion Council schedule, there were plenty of looks to note.
+With over 50 catwalk shows and presentations on the official British Fashion Council schedule, there were plenty of looks to note.
 We parsed through them all to present the standouts.
-Ahead, the trends that will be everywhere come fall, according to London Fashion Week.
+Ahead, the trends that will be everywhere come autumn, according to London Fashion Week.

 AdvertisementADVERTISEMENT